Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ### `PRIMARY KEY` : a value which distinguishes each row data

 Assume that you are a college student.
-Then, what value can be used as an unique key to distingush your information from others?
+Then, what value can be used as an unique key to distinguish your information from others?
 Your name, age, or major cannot be used, because there can be students who have the same name, age, or major.
 Maybe, your student ID can be.
 If a college gives each student an unique student ID, it can distinguish each student regardless of other values.
 Here, the column for student ID is called `PRIMARY KEY`, which helps you distinguish each row data.

 TLDR : pick the column which can be used a `PRIMARY KEY` to distinguish each row data from the table shown below!